toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

   - [x] compare password, error out where necessary
   - [ ] check if user is verified
   - synchronize session cart with user cart:
-    - [ ] check if session exist
+    - [x] check if session exist
-    - [ ] check user cart, if a product is in user cart and also session cart, update count to session count
+    - [x] check user cart, if a product is in user cart and also session cart, give precedence to session
-    - [ ] if product in session is not in user cart, add it to user cart. delete session
+    - [x] if product in session is not in user cart, add it to user cart. delete session
   - [x] Create token func
   - [ ] May add token refresh / update functionality later on
   - [x] If successful, return user object with only name for conditional client rendering,